yrashk/yrashk.github.io/docs/blog/posts/omnigres_d3x.md

 One of the core idea in Omnigres is that your database can run your application, too.
 There are many reasons for that (performance, simpler and cheaper deployment, atomic migrations, etc.).
-What's important is that this means we have to make the development experience of this approach familiar, smooth and, dare I to say, a bit magical.
+What's important is that this means we have to make the development experience of this approach familiar, smooth and, dare I say, a bit magical.

 Omnigres is still a young project.
 It has already contributed to an improved experience, but let's __peak into the future__ and see a more complete picture of where it's going.